Vladimir Putin says U.S. presence in Japan complicates signing of peace treaty | The Japan Times

-MOSCOW - President Vladimir Putin said on Thursday that the United States’ military presence in Japan was complicating the search for a formal peace treaty between Moscow and Tokyo.
+MOSCOW - Russian President Vladimir Putin said Thursday that the United States’ military presence in Japan was complicating the search for a formal peace treaty between Moscow and Tokyo.

-Russia and Japan have been in dispute for seven decades over island territories captured by Soviet troops in the last days of World War II.
+Russia and Japan have been in dispute for seven decades over a group of islands captured by Soviet troops in the last days of World War II.
 As a result, they have still not formally ended hostilities.

 Putin told reporters at his annual news conference that Moscow was concerned by the deployment of a U.S. air defense system in Japan, presumably referring to the Aegis Ashore anti-missile defense system.

+He said Russia does “not regard (the missile system) as defensive weapons but they are part of the U.S. strategic potential.”

-Putin also pointed out the Japanese government is building an alternative base for the U.S. air station Futenma, now located in central Okinawa, in the Henoko district of Nago, further north, despite strong opposition from local residents and Okinawa Gov. Denny Tamaki.
+Putin also pointed out the Japanese government is building an alternative base for the U.S. Marine Corps Air Station Futenma, now located in central Okinawa, in the Henoko district of Nago further north, despite strong opposition from local residents and Okinawa Gov. Denny Tamaki.

 “What will happen after a peace agreement is signed, we don’t know.
 But without an answer to this question, it will be very difficult for us to take any major decisions.”